-At the start of the academic year, the Taylor Institution Library runs inductions to the library for new students, as well as library 'survival skills' sessions for new undergraduates, and research skills sessions for new postgraduate students.
+At the start of the academic year, the Taylor Institution Library runs tours and inductions to the library for new undergraduates, and research skills sessions for new postgraduate students.

-However, if you are unable to attend a timetabled induction session, the Modern Languages online library guide (opens in new window) includes the documentation for both the undergraduate and the postgraduate sessions, comprising task sheets which give an introduction to using various library resources.
+However, if you are unable to attend a timetabled induction session, the Modern Languages online library guide (opens in new window) includes documentation for both undergraduate and postgraduate students, comprising task sheets which give an introduction to using various library resources.
 The guide also links to information on library services and resources for individual languages, linguistics and film studies.

 For a quick introduction to using SOLO, Oxford's online library catalogue, see this PDF presentation (opens in new window).